ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 are i.i.d. shocks.
 The aim is to estimate parameters ``(\rho, \sigma_\varepsilon, \sigma_\nu)`` based on a set of moments ``\text{Var}(y_{t}), \text{Cov}(y_{t}, y_{t-1}), \text{Cov}(y_{t}, y_{t-2})`` computed from an observed sample of ``y_{i,t}``s.

 ## Setting up the problem

+Being about to run a structural estimation exercise, one usually already has a piece of code that given
+ - a guess for the estimated parameters;
+ - (possibly) a set of other parameters that are treated fixed;
+ - (possibly) a draw of random shocks;
+ - (possibly) a set of empty arrays (to avoid allocation while evaluating the function)

+can compute a set of counterfactual moments, which can then be compared to its empirical counterpart.

+To utilize this package one has to wrap this objective function and its inputs into functions and abstract types defined within the package.
+This is shown below.

 First, one needs to define an estimation mode: